ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/filtering.md

 You can change the way Hot Chocolate names the types by supplying a delegate.

-This delgate must be of the following type:
+This delegate must be of the following type:

 ```csharp
 public delegate NameString GetFilterTypeName(